India dealt mightiest blow to narcotics trade: Amit Shah

-New Delhi, June 26: On ‘International Day Against Drug Abuse and Illicit Trafficking’, Union Home Minister Amit Shah on Monday extended his greetings to all the anti-narcotics warriors for putting up a brave fight against menace of drugs.
+New Delhi: On ‘International Day Against Drug Abuse and Illicit Trafficking’, Union Home Minister Amit Shah Monday extended his greetings to all the anti-narcotics warriors for putting up a brave fight against menace of drugs.

-He said that India dealt the mightiest blow to the narcotics trade.

 The “International Day Against Drug Abuse and Illicit Trafficking’, or ‘World Drug Day’, is marked on 26 June every year to strengthen action and cooperation in achieving a world free of drug abuse.